ocadwebxr/ocadu-open-webxr/README.md

 # OCAD University Open WebXR Template for A-Frame
 Updated 2022-02-25

-OCAD University Open WebXR is a free and open-source A-Frame project template for staging and showcasing digital work in an Extended Reality (XR) space.
+OCAD University Open WebXR is a free and open-source project template for staging and showcasing digital work in an Extended Reality (XR) space.
 This is one of three project templates developed in parallel by OCAD University and York University with the goal of providing students of varying educational background and skillsets with the necessary tools to quickly produce WebXR environments for their creative media projects.

-The WebXR platform uses [A-Frame](https://aframe.io), an open-source library for implementing 3D and VR content in the browser.
-It is built on [ThreeJS](https://threejs.org).
-A-Frame, and the WebXR platform, are accessed using a [HTML](https://html.com/)-based code language.
+The WebXR platform uses [A-Frame](https://aframe.io), an open-source library for implementing 3D and VR content in the browser with [HTML](https://html.com/).
+It is built on [ThreeJS](https://threejs.org), a JavaScript library for rendering 3D models on the web.
 Our Open WebXR Gallery template is officially hosted [on Glitch.com](https://glitch.com/~ocadu-open-webxr), with stable versions mirrored to [GitHub](https://github.com/ocadwebxr/ocadu-open-webxr).
 You may be interested in visiting [our student gallery](https://glitch.com/~ocadu-web-xr).

 This project was made possible with funding by the Government of Ontario and through eCampusOntario’s support of the Virtual Learning Strategy.
 To learn more about the Virtual Learning Strategy visit  [https://vls.ecampusontario.ca](https://vls.ecampusontario.ca).